mokimokheonpark/Calculator-Project/README.md

 ## Features

-The Calculator Project has the following features:
+This project has the following features:

 - The calculator is based on floating point numbers (float64).
 - The calculator is intentionally implemented to use only one arithmetic operation.